 When the cake had come out and cooled a bit and Star had woken up, we ate warm slices of it on the back patio and the air smelled like the rain that would come in later that night.

 Basically, it was my idea of a perfect September day.

-This cake is one I’ve been making for several years, and I love that it’s not overly sweet, and it’s about half apples, half cake.
+This rustic apple cake is one I’ve been making for several years, and I love that it’s not overly sweet, and it’s about half apples, half cake.